 Flexible instructional scheduling is important because time on task is critical to effective and efficient learning.

-- OSBA supports legislation that - 180 • Provides more flexible school schedules to adequately meet the needs of all students. - 181 • Provides additional state aid for lengthening the school day and/or school year.
+- Provides more flexible school schedules to adequately meet the needs of all students. - Provides additional state aid for lengthening the school day and/or school year.

 State report card